-On July 28, 2020, the Company's BOD approved the conversion of advances from VI amounting to ₱89.0 million into equity at a conversion price of ₱2.18 a share.
+On July 28, 2020, the Company's BOD approved the conversion of advances from VI amounting to \$\textstyle{2}89.0\$ million into equity at a conversion price of \$\textstyle{2}.18\$ a share.
 This was approved by the Company's stockholders on June 24, 2021.
-As at April 26, 2023, the conversion of advances is in the process of converting the said advances to equity for filing with the SEC (see Note 12).
+As at reporting date, the conversion of advances is in the process of converting the said advances to equity for filing with the SEC (see Note 12).

-On May 24 2022, the Board of Directors, in its special meeting, approved to reverse its approval on July 1, 2022 of the conversion of advances from VI amounting to \$\mathbb{P}\$221.0 million into equity.
-The Board likewise approved the conversion of said advances into an interest-bearing loan, effective May 24, 2022, with a term of one (1) year, renewable upon mutual agreement of the parties, with interest based on prevailing market rates.
+On May 24 2022, the Board of Directors, in its special meeting, approved to reverse its approval on July 1, 2022 of the conversion of advances from VI amounting to \$\textit{221.0}\$ million into equity.
+The BOD likewise approved the conversion of said advances into an interest-bearing loan, effective May 24, 2022, with a term of one (1) year, renewable upon mutual agreement of the parties, with interest based on prevailing market rates.
 The approvals were made upon recommendations of management, based on proposals from and discussion with VI, given the current market conditions, and to give time to complete the implementation of the pending batches of conversions of advances to equity and cash subscription as previously agreed upon by the parties (see Note 12).